sevenninesevens/open-codex999/README.md

 - Only use git commands if I explicitly mention you should
 ```

-Additionally, any Markdown placed at `~/.codex/rag/RAG.md` will be loaded
+Additionally, any Markdown placed at `RAG.md` in the repository root will be
-automatically for every session.
-Put your RAG context here and Codex will merge
+loaded automatically for every session.
+The legacy location
+`~/.codex/rag/RAG.md` is also supported.
+Put your RAG context in one of these
-it with the other instructions.
+locations and Codex will merge it with the other instructions.

 ### Alternative AI Providers